FREQUENTLY ASKED QUESTIONS

 Do you still have the discount spay/neuter certificates?

 Yes!
 Osborne (dog) and Einstein (cat) certificates for discount spay and neuter are available for sale at our front counter.
 Please refer to the Spay/Neuter tab on our website for further details.

 Where are you located?

 Our shelter is locatedr between Polson and Pablo on the north end of the Mission Valley in western Montana.
 Our physical address is 36251 N. Reservoir Rd. in Polson.
-We are located just west of the Jolly Pack Rat, a pawn shop on Highway 93 N., which is about a mile south of where you start heading downhill toward the city of Polson.
+We are located just west of the Polson Transfer Station off of Highway 93 N. on N. Reservoir Rd, which is about a mile south of where you start heading downhill toward the city of Polson.

 Where is your thrift store?

 Seconds2Go, our thrift store, is located at 51110 Hwy 93 N. in Polson, MT.
 As you are coming into Polson, look directly next to McDonald's on your right hand side.
 All proceeds from the store go to help support MVAS.

 Do you accept minors as volunteers?

 Yes, we gladly accept minors as volunteers!
 However, any minors up through the age of 17 must be accompanied by an adult.
 Minors younger than 16 are not themselves allowed to walk dogs, although they can accompany an adult who is walking a dog.